openemr/website-openemr/content/summer-of-code/_index.md

 Since OpenEMR began in 2002, there are parts of the codebase that are crying out for modernization.
 The goal of this project is to lead a modernization effort that focuses on modern use of classes and services.

-* Mentors: Robert Down, Jerry Padgett
+* Mentors: Robert Down, Rod Roark
 * Tags: Modernization